What it means

 - Reality

-- Project management tracks tasks; operating cadence governs priorities, tradeoffs, and learning
+- Project management tracks tasks; the cadence governs priorities, tradeoffs, and learning

 Dashboards solve cadence